Skip to navigation Skip to content

 • the LIUE and DOR date provided by the AIR is before 1 July of the previous financial year and an FTB Part A rate reduction had been applied to those days

-• the LIUE date provided by the AIR is not prior to 1 July of the previous financial year, or an FTB Part A rate reduction had not been applied to those days
+• the LIUE date provided by the AIR is not before 1 July of the previous financial year, or an FTB Part A rate reduction had not been applied to those days

 • a link to the AIR has not been established, or